 I liked the movie very much but I’m warning you now it’s not all in 3D which disappointed but didn’t ruin the movie for me.
 The actors were excellent and Johnny Depp didn’t steal the whole movie away from his co-actors although when he is in a movie it’s hard to ignore him, especially as the Mad Hatter.

 It should appeal to all ages and with Tim Burton directing was very entertaining.
 The story of Alice’s comeback to Underland turning it back into Wonderland was a psychedelic trip and beautiful to behold.

 Have fun seeing it and if you miss it on the big screen then it’s your loss.

 I hope you enjoyed my review and background information.
 I don’t usually give movie reviews but it being Alice In Wonderland I had to.
-I must say the movie it should have been about the Alice from the McGee’s Alice video game would have been much bigger and better but with Disney on board I’m not surprised it never happened.
-If someone from Hollywood is reading this please make a movie based on McGee’s Alice!
-It would rock and people would love it!
-It’s time we had a violent, fun Alice movie.
+I must say the movie should have been about Alice from the McGee’s Alice video game it would have been much bigger and better but with Disney on board I’m not surprised it never happened.

 Keep On Bloggin’!